 This course builds on the fundamental concepts of instrumental performance and ensemble skills.
 With a chosen band-class instrument, students consolidate technical facility, tone production, and conventions in reading notation in solo and group environments.
-Students are encouraged to undertake tuition in the College Instrumental Music Program and have the option to enrol in the Instrumental Music Band class program to further develop their instrumental development.
+Students are encouraged to undertake tuition in the College Instrumental Music Program and have the option to participate in a College music ensemble to further develop their instrumental development.
 Musical comprehension is developed in the areas of notation, time signatures, scale patterns, key signatures, and basic harmony.
 Students develop music analysis skills to complement and deepen their understanding and complete a folio of listening responses, short compositions, and improvisations.